jparr721/Bridget/README.md

-# Verbose
+# Bridget
-✍️ For when you just can't think of the word.... let AI do it for you!
+🌯 The food saving app of the (very-near) future!